mer-hybris/hadk.sailfishos.org/index.rst

 ..
-Sailfish OS Hardware Adaptation Developer Kit documentation master file, created by sphinx-quickstart on Thu Feb  6 13:56:32 2014.
+Sailfish OS Hardware Adaptation Development Kit documentation master file, created by sphinx-quickstart on Thu Feb  6 13:56:32 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.